Riverfish1/translate/README_PHP_ZH_CN.md

 $marketingManager->takeInterview(); // Output: Asking about community building.
 ```

-**When to use?**
+**应用场景**

 Useful when there is some generic processing in a class but the required sub-class is dynamically decided at runtime.
 Or putting it in other words, when the client doesn't know what exact sub-class it might need.

-🔨 Abstract Factory
+🔨 抽象工厂
 ----------------

-Real world example
+真实世界例子
-> Extending our door example from Simple Factory.
+> Extending our door example from 简单工厂.
 Based on your needs you might get a wooden door from a wooden door shop, iron door from an iron shop or a PVC door from the relevant shop.
 Plus you might need a guy with different kind of specialities to fit the door, for example a carpenter for wooden door, welder for iron door etc. As you can see there is a dependency between the doors now, wooden door needs carpenter, iron door needs a welder etc.

-In plain words
+简单概括
 > A factory of factories; a factory that groups the individual but related/dependent factories together without specifying their concrete classes.

-Wikipedia says
+维基百科定义
-> The abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes
+> The 抽象工厂 pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes

-**Programmatic Example**
+**代码示例**

 Translating the door example above.
 First of all we have our `Door` interface and some implementation for it